GlobalWebIndex/challenge-elm/README.md

 You will sit within our PRO Platform team and will be jointly responsible to push the development of the platform forward.
 Day-to-day this involves new feature engineering, reviewing and discussing code of your colleagues and discussing the design decisions with the wider technical leadership team.

-- Ideate, brainstorm and implement new components and features using JavaScript, Elm or Ruby, if you fancy getting your hands on backend code
+- Ideate, brainstorm and implement new components and features using JavaScript, Elm or Ruby, if you fancy getting your hands on backend code.
-- Develop the project codebase, with the focus on long-term maintenance – we look for people who really care about the quality as a day-to-day routine
+- Develop the project codebase, with the focus on long-term maintenance – we look for people who really care about the quality as a day-to-day routine.
 - Think forward and propose innovative approaches, which can push the project to the next level.
-We like to discuss things so you’ll be expected to demonstrate conclusive arguments and get a buy in from the whole team
+We like to discuss things so you’ll be expected to demonstrate conclusive arguments and get a buy in from the whole team.
-- Evaluate external solutions (databases, frameworks, libraries) which might be beneficial to our platform
+- Evaluate external solutions (databases, frameworks, libraries), which might be beneficial to our platform.

 ## Basic Instructions

-You are required to provide an implementation of component for browsing `Audience`s and `AudienceFolder`s in hierarchical structure.
+You are required to provide an implementation of a component for browsing `Audience`s and `AudienceFolder`s in a hierarchical structure.
 Every `Audience` might have or have not `folder` and every `Folder` might have (but not necessary) its `parent` folder.
-This mean component should display `n` level deep tree.
+This means the component should display `n`-levels deep tree.
 Always one level at the time.
-User can open any sub-folder or go pack to parent of current level.
+User can open any sub-folder or go back to the parent of the current level.
-All data are provided in JSON format.
+All data is provided in a JSON format.

-**This is how similar component looks in our production system:**
+**This is how a similar component looks like in our production system:**

 ![screenshot](media/screenshot.png)

 ## Introduction

-There are two models `Audience` and `AudeinceFodlder` defined each with its own API endpoint.
+There are two models: `Audience` and `AudienceFolder`, defined each with its own API endpoint.
-You'll find all necessary data inside [/src/Data](/src/Data) folder.
-There are data in plain `JSON` format which represents what API returns.
+You will find all necessary data inside [/src/Data](/src/Data) folder.
+There is a data in plain `JSON` format, which represents what API returns.
-Also you will find particular type definitions of each model.
-Your job is to serialize this data to collection and build interactive browser.
+You will also find particular type definitions of each model.
+Your job is to serialize this data into collection and build an interactive browser.

 ## General Acceptance Criteria

-- Implementation must be done in `Elm` language.
+- The implementation must be done in the `Elm` language.
-- You can use any 3rd library you want to.
+- You can use any 3rd-party library you want.
 - `elm-lang/html` must be used for rendering UI.
-- You are free use `ports` and `subscribtions` in case you want to.
+- You are free to use `ports` and `subscriptions` in the case you want to.
-- You can use [screenshot](/media/screenshot.png) as inspiration for UI or come with any own layout if it's satisfy requirements.
+- You can use [screenshot](/media/screenshot.png) as an inspiration for the UI or come up with your own layout if it satisfies the requirements.
-- All naming including comments and additional documentation must be in English language.
+- All naming including comments and additional documentation must be in the English language.
-- Final result must be in form of full git repository with your own implementation.
+- The final result must be in the form of a full git repository with your own implementation.
 - There are **no time restrictions** for completing this challenge.
-- **(Only) First part is required.**
+- **(Only) The first part is required.**
-- **In case you want to apply for the job but have no time finishing first step soon let us know you're interested anyway.** (We are people too)
+- **In case you want to apply for the job, but have no time to finish the first step soon, let us know you're interested anyway.** (We are people too)

 ## Where to Start

-If you are interested in applying for this position or just want to challenge yourself (which is also 100% OK for us) please continue in following steps:
+If you are interested in applying for this position or just want to challenge yourself (which is also 100% OK for us), please continue following the steps:

 - Fork this repository under your GitHub account.
-- Complete implementation inside your fork.
+- Complete an implementation inside your fork.
 - Open pull request to [original](https://github.com/GlobalWebIndex/challenge-elm/) repository with your own implementation.
 - Comment your pull request with message containing `READY` or `RDY` to let us know that we can review your code.
 - Comment your PR with any question in case you will need any help (or send us email - see bellow).

-**You can also open pull request before you're finished with implementation in case you are willing to discuss anything!**
+**You can also open pull request before you finish the implementation in case you are willing to discuss anything!**

 ## Parts